-According to an article in The Evening Review of East Liverpool, Ohio, Boys State, Inc., released a statement that read in part, "Forthwith, Mountaineer Boys State shall be conducted and operated without distinction as to race, creed or color..."
+According to an article in The Evening Review of East Liverpool, Ohio, Boys State, Inc., released a statement that read in part "Forthwith, Mountaineer Boys State shall be conducted and operated without distinction as to race, creed, color..."
 The West Virginia Encyclopedia notes the program's early adoption of integration in the Mountain State.

 Efforts are underway to recover as much history of West Virginia Boys State as possible.
-Past Governors we've been able to identify thus far are:
+Past Governors we've been able to identify so far are:

-- 1950 Warren Lewis
+1950 - Warren Lewis

-- 1951 Aubrey Lee
+1951 - Aubrey Lee

-- 1953 Richard Payne
+1953 - Richard Payne

-- 1954 Gordon Holt
+1954 - Gordon Holt

 Research into this program continues.
-Anyone with additional information about West Virginia Boys State is invited to share it with ALMBS Director; almbs@wvlegion.org.
+Anyone with additional information about West Virginia Boys State is invited to share it with the ALMBS Director; almbs@boysstate.org.